-The configuration of the SEQ0 and SEQ1 bits in the control register allows the user to use the sequencer function.
-Table 10 outlines the two sequencer modes of operation.
+The configuration of the SEQ and SHDW bits in the control register allows the user to select a particular mode of operation of the sequencer function.
+Table 10 outlines the four modes of operation of the sequencer.

 Writing to the Control Register to Program the Sequencer